mikesnowkettering/SNVTBEnhancerWIA/README.md

 ### 1. No Work Item Age is Displayed
 - Ensure that the **Actual Start Date** field is included in the VTB form view for the relevant task types.
 - Confirm that the **Actual Start Date** is populated.
+- Turn on Show Card Info on the Visual Task Board settings to force ServiceNow to send this field to the browser.
 - Refresh the page or reload the extension.

 ### 2. Incorrect or Unexpected Values